 Post program deployment we provide learning that will help, inform and enable development of a whole prison approach to working with young, violent offenders.
 Reflective practice is a key component of our training and a necessary element which is used to better manage situations.

-Increased cultural competence amongst prison officers and staff groups within the prisons is something which we also focus on which supports the development of a rehabilitative culture within the estate.
+Increased cultural competence among prison officers and staff groups within the prisons is something which we also focus on which supports the development of a rehabilitative culture within the estate.

 To engage both those actively participating in high-risk activity and those on the periphery (in separate contexts)